-You should pour at least 2 gallons of bleach to the pool for every 10,000 gallons of water in order to try and kill the algae and get rid of your green pool water.
+You should pour at least 2 gallons of bleach into the pool for every 10,000 gallons of water in order to try and kill the algae and get rid of your green pool water.

 Step 4.
 Vacuum the pool

-The next day, hopefully your pool will no longer be green.
-If it is then you need to repeat the shock treatment.
+The next day, hopefully, your pool will no longer be green.
+If it is, then you need to repeat the shock treatment.

 Can you put bleach in a vinyl pool?

-However, if bleach is simply added to the pool’s water then it will not cause any damage to the liner, unless you were to add a great deal of bleach of course.
+However, if bleach is simply added to the pool’s water, then it will not cause any damage to the liner unless you were to add a great deal of bleach, of course.

 How long after adding bleach to pool can you swim?

 You should not swim in a pool that has been shocked with bleach for a minimum of 4-8 hours.
-You shoud check the chlorib¡ne level with a test strip and not swim until the chlorine level has gone down to normal.
+You should check the chlorib¡ne level with a test strip and not swim until the chlorine level has gone down to normal.

 Is chlorine and bleach the same thing?

 Bleach contains chlorine in a fairly weak solution (3-6% chlorine) but liquid chlorine is normally at least double that in strength (12-13% chlorine).